geometalab/MSE-Database-Seminar-GPU-Databases/README.md

 # MSE-Database-Seminar-GPU-Databases
-This Repository provides Dockerfiles for a first touch with GPU Databases, a Dockerfile for Postgres with the Postgis extension for benchmark purpose and the related queries.
+This Repository provides Dockerfiles for a first touch with GPU Databases, a Postgres Dockerfile for benchmark purpose and the related queries.

 ## Queries
 For the queries we use the New York City Taxi and Uber data from https://github.com/toddwschneider/nyc-taxi-data .